Realizing the Vision of the World Computer

 Architecture of the Internet Computer

 The Internet Computer (IC) realizes the vision of a World Computer – an open and secure blockchain-based network that can host programs and data in the form of smart contracts, perform computations on smart contracts in a secure and trustworthy way, and scale infinitely.
-To achieve this, blockchain technology – the foundation of the IC – had to be reconceived from ground up, building on many lessons learnt from earlier blockchain projects.

 Smart contracts on the Internet Computer are called canister smart contracts, or canisters, each consisting of a bundle of WebAssembly (Wasm) bytecode and smart contract data storage.
 Each canister has its own, isolated, data storage that is only changed when the canister executes code.